A Stock-Flow Framework for Editorial Board Dynamics: The Case of Economics Journals, 1866-2019: Conclusion

 \section{Conclusion}

 Despite their centrality in the scholarly landscape, we still know relatively little about the functioning of scientific journals and their contribution to the advancement of science.
 Existing literature has contributed to this knowledge by focusing on the composition of editorial boards, their interrelations, the study of scholarly communities gathered around journals, and, finally, their intellectual contents.
-Some articles also contributed to understanding the markets for journals.
-All these pieces of literature tend to be rather disconnected and a general synthesis of the role of journals in contemporary science and in the long period is still lacking.
+Some studies have also explored the markets for journals.
+However, these strands of literature remain largely disconnected, and a comprehensive synthesis of the role of journals, both in contemporary science and over the long term, is still lacking.

-In this perspective, the analysis of the internal governance of scholarly journals is surely central in order to achieve a better understanding of their gatekeeping function.
-This analysis requires a robust complementarity between quantitative and qualitative analysis.
-What we do not need are more metrics without theory.
-The label of ``editormetrics'' proposed by \citet{mendonca} to define quantitative studies of editorial boards is sometimes used, but it cannot be endorsed for two main reasons.
-The first is a matter of expediency: better to avoiding hypes in the very definition of disciplines.
+In this perspective, the analysis of the internal governance of scholarly journals is central to understanding their gatekeeping function.
+Such an analysis requires a robust complementarity between quantitative and qualitative approaches.
+The last thing we need is more metrics without theory.
+The label of ``editormetrics'' proposed by \citet{mendonca} to define quantitative studies of editorial boards is sometimes used, but it should be avoided for two main reasons.
+The first is a matter of expediency: it is best to avoid hypes in the very definition of disciplines.
 The simple possibility of developing indicators based on a specific type of information is not sufficient to define a new specific subfield of research.
 In economics and sociology, where the study of board of directors of firms was largely developed, there is no subfield called ``directormetrics'' or anything similar.
 The second is more critical.
 The focus on ``metrics'' risks to narrow the investigative perspective about journal governance to the construction of new \textit{ad-hoc} indicators, which can be added to the plethora of evaluative indicators already collected over decades of scientometrics research.
-The focus of research should not be on building indicators \textit{per se}, but on developing clear research questions about the role of journals in science, their organization, the social communities surrounding them, and their intellectual contents.
+The focus should not be on building indicators \textit{per se}, but on developing clear research questions about the role of journals in science, their organization, the social communities surrounding them, and their intellectual contents.